 A note on secured vs. unsecured auto loans

-Unsecured auto loans, on the other hand, do not have any assets attached to them and will typically come with a higher interest rate to account for the additional risk a lender must take on.
+On the other hand, unsecured auto loans do not have any assets attached to them and will typically come with a higher interest rate to account for the additional risk a lender must take on.

 Should I buy a new or pre-owned car?

-- Purchase price: According to Kelley Blue Book, a new car costs $37,000 on average whereas a used car costs $20,000 on average.
+According to Kelley Blue Book, a new car costs $37,000 on average, whereas a used car costs $20,000 on average.
 This cost differential doesn’t only affect the purchase price – it also affects financing and insurance.

 All in all, if you’re set on making a car purchase, strongly consider a pre-owned vehicle.
 Not only can it save you thousands of dollars, but it can also help you achieve your other financial goals.